52 Different Types of Beetles in Arizona

 The ivory-marked beetle (Eburia quadrigeminata) is a type of ground beetle found in the Southwest region of the United States.

 The adults are about half an inch long and yellow, with black markings on their heads and prothorax.
-Females lay eggs under tree bark, logs or rocks during spring, summer, or fall; they do not feed as adults.
+Females lay eggs under tree bark, logs, or rocks during spring, summer, or fall; they do not feed as adults.

-Again, larvae hatch after two to four months, then pupate over winter before emerging as adults during the following spring, summer, or fall.
+Again, larvae hatch after two to four months, then pupate over winter before emerging as adults during spring, summer, or fall.
 Adults of these types of beetles in Arizona live up to one year.

 9. Black Blister Beetle